hneth/riskyr/README.md

 > Solving a problem simply means representing it <br> so as to make the solution transparent.
 (H.A.
 Simon)[1]

 <!-- Risk perception as representational effects: -->
-The issues addressed by `riskyr` are less of a *computational* and more of a *representational* nature (i.e., concerning the expression in and translation between different formats of information).
-Whereas people tend to find it difficult to understand and compute information expressed in terms of probabilities, the same information is often easy to understand and compute when expressed in terms of frequencies.
-But rather than just expressing risk-related information in terms of frequencies, `riskyr` allows translating between formats and illustrates their relationships in a variety of transparent and interactive ways.
+The goals of `riskyr` are less of a *computational* and more of a *representational* nature, by addressing the expression in and translation between different formats of information.
+Whereas people find it difficult to understand and compute information expressed in terms of probabilities, the same information is easier to understand and compute when expressed in terms of frequencies.
+But rather than just expressing risk-related information in terms of frequencies, `riskyr` allows translating between formats and illustrates the relationships between different representations in a variety of ways.
+We hope that interacting with and switching between different representations will boost the transparency and human understanding of risk-related information.

 <!-- Defining "risk": -->
 It is important to clarify our notion of "risk" in this context: In basic research on judgment and decision making and the more applied fields of risk perception and risk communication, the term *risk* typically refers to decisions or events for which the options and their consequences are known and probabilities for all possible outcomes can be provided.[2]
 For our present purposes, the notion of risk-related information refers to any scenario in which some events of interest are determined by probabilities.
 While it is important that quantitative (estimates of) probabilities are provided, their origin, reliability and validity is not questioned here.
 Thus, the probabilities provided can be based on clinical intuition, on recordings of extensive experience, or on statistical simulation models (e.g., repeatedly casting dice and counting the frequencies of outcomes).